raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 [[[rpi-picamera-connect-camera]]]

-We are going to assemble the Sense Hat, which will look like this:
+We are going to assemble the Sense Hat, which will roughly look like this:
 ![Animation of the Sense Hat assembly](images/animated_sense_hat.gif)

 --- task ---